KamilMakiela/SF-BMA/README.md

 ## Usage

 See the comments and examples in `BMA_script` for details on model specification, function arguments, and interpretation of the returned results.
+For technical details, see Makieła et al. (2026)

 ## Reference